 The result?
 An opaque lemonade with a foamy top that tastes pretty darn close to the real deal.

 It isn’t too intensely lemony, so if you are after a lemon explosion, put the time in for a true lemonade like this classic version.
 The blender lemonade isn’t quite as pretty as real lemonade, and there’s a slight bitterness from the rind, but neither were bothersome enough to outweigh the convenience of the recipe.
-Definitely give this method a shot if you want lemonade pronto!
+But if you want it less bitter, I have a method to get you there.

 Print